dnguyen2021/MacAbroad/README.md

 # MacAbroad

 Welcome to MacAbroad, your study away tool intended to streamline the application process through real people's reviews of those programs and a Tinder-inspired recommendation interface.
+The application includes the ability to register only through Macalester email.

+Note: When adding a review or saving a program, you may have to reload the application to update the page.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-Download NodeJS and Ionic and Cordova CLI
+Download NodeJS with the following link: https://nodejs.org/en/

 ### Installing